Storage Configuration

 Credential Management

-For security, Qtap supports retrieving credentials from environment variables rather than storing them directly in the configuration file.
+For security, Qtap supports retrieving credentials from environment variables or using direct text values.

 Environment Variable Configuration